thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

 # Introduction

+The ability to easily integrate user-defined constitutive equations plays a major role in the versatility of (mechanical) solvers^[The term solver emphasizes that the numerical method used to discretize the equilibrium equations is not significant in the present context.].

 Constitutive equations describe how the internal state variables of a material evolve with changing external conditions or mechanical loading.
 Those state variables can describe many microstructural